tahirokian/car_park_sim/README.md

 * `prometheus` server is available at `http://ip:9090`

+* `grafana` server is available at `http://ip:3000`

+- To query metrics from different services, use following namespaces to list available metrics and build grafana dashboards:
+    - go_backend
+    - web_backend
+    - queue_configurator
+    - vehicle_entry
+    - vehicle_exit

 ## Use below command to see all possible options to interact with the services
 ```
 make help